How Madiba showed that doing good can transcend bitterness

 He left an indelible mark through his unwavering commitment to justice, compassion, and forgiveness.

+By emphasising the importance of doing good, leaders can inspire positive change for the country whether in business, at home or in the community.

-Much of Mandela's leadership philosophy, from my perspective at least, revolved around the belief that doing good is not only a moral imperative but also an effective strategy for transformative leadership.
+Much of Mandela’s leadership philosophy, from my perspective at least, revolved around the belief that doing good is not only a moral imperative, but is also an effective strategy for transformative leadership.

+He understood that leadership is not solely about authority and power, but about serving others, promoting equality, and uplifting communities.

 It is a lesson we all need to take to heart right now.

+When leaders prioritise the common good over personal interests, they create a sense of shared purpose and a harmonious environment that enables progress.

-Whilst much of that has been lost in the last decade and a half or more, the principles remain sound and are still attainable, especially if our young people eschew the rampant corruption and democratic disobedience of the current echelon of role models, to revert to Mandela’s example.
+While much of that has been lost in the past decade and a half or more, the principles remain sound and are still attainable, especially if our young people eschew the rampant corruption and democratic disobedience of the current echelon of role-models, to revert to Mandela’s example.

 This act of forgiveness helped heal a divided nation and paved the way for a peaceful transition to democracy, demonstrating that doing good has the power to transcend bitterness and bring about change.